gardener/gardener/docs/extensions/provider-local.md

 #### `Service`

-This controller reconciles `Services` of type `LoadBalancer` in the local `Seed` cluster Since the local Kubernetes clusters used as Seed clusters typically don't support such services, this controller sets the `.status.ingress.loadBalancer.ip[0]` to the IP of the host.
+This controller reconciles `Services` of type `LoadBalancer` in the local `Seed` cluster.
+Since the local Kubernetes clusters used as Seed clusters typically don't support such services, this controller sets the `.status.ingress.loadBalancer.ip[0]` to the IP of the host.
-It makes important LoadBalancer Services (e.g. `istio-ingress/istio-ingressgateway` and `garden/nginx-ingress-controller`) available to the host by setting `spec.ports[].nodePort` well-known ports that are mapped to `hostPorts` in the kind cluster configuration.
+It makes important LoadBalancer Services (e.g. `istio-ingress/istio-ingressgateway` and `garden/nginx-ingress-controller`) available to the host by setting `spec.ports[].nodePort` to well-known ports that are mapped to `hostPorts` in the kind cluster configuration.

 If the `--apiserver-sni-enabled` flag is set to `true` (default), `istio-ingress/istio-ingressgateway` is set to be exposed on `nodePort` `30433` by this controller.
 Otherwise, the `kube-apiserver` `Service` in the shoot namespaces in the seed cluster needs to be patched to be exposed on `30443` by the [Control Plane Exposure Webhook](#control-plane-exposure).